Hypnotherapy can help you

 - You can overcome insomnia for good.

-Insomnia is a very common condition.
-Whilst it is possible to ‘cure’ insomnia with sleeping pills, most people would rather avoid taking chemicals to get a good night’s sleep.
+You can treat insomnia with pills.
+In many cases pills can really help.
+But most people would rather avoid taking chemicals to get a good night’s sleep.

-If the cause of these sleepless nights is physical, due to pain or physical irritability, then check to see what medical treatment may be appropriate.
-Pain/physical irritability can often be successfully treated with hypnotherapy – with your doctor’s agreement.
+The cause of these sleepless nights may be physical.
+This may be due to pain or some other physical issue.
+Always check with your doctor to see if medical treatment may be right for you.
+Pain or physical irritability can sometimes be helped with hypnosis.
+Get your doctor’s agreement for this first.

-Much of the time, however, sleeplessness is caused by the way the person is thinking, and therefore feeling, as they ‘try’ to get to sleep.
-Sometimes they are dwelling upon some upsetting incident or situation, real or imagined, past, present or future.
+Much of the time, however, sleeplessness is caused by the way the person is thinking, and therefore feeling at bedtime.
+Sometimes they are dwelling upon some upsetting incident or situation.
+This may be real or imagined.
+This may be past, present or future.
 Sometimes they feel overwhelmed by many thoughts racing through the mind.
-Insomnia is usually just habituated patterns of thinking
+Often insomnia is usually just habituated patterns of thinking.
+A habit, in other words.

-We literally help to educate and train the mind to move away from the ‘insomnia patterns’ and think differently, both by consciously showing the person how changes in the way that they are thinking create changes in the way they are feeling, and unconsciously (hypnosis) to re-pattern the thinking/feeling processes to allow you to cure insomnia, and sleep easily when you want to.
+We literally help to educate and train the mind to move away from the ‘insomnia patterns’.
+We help you think differently.
+We do this consciously showing you how changes in the way that they are thinking create changes in the way you are feeling.
+We also do this and unconsciously.
+We use hypnosis to help you to re-pattern the thinking and feeling processes.
+The aim is to help you to sleep well when it is time to do so.

-Florence had had chronic insomnia compounded by anxiety about having insomnia, which, naturally had only made things worse for her…
+Florence had had chronic insomnia compounded by anxiety about having insomnia.
+This had only made things worse for her…

 Thank you so much for the help you have given me.